The Legacy of Mary Tyler Moore

 In 1961, Mary made her first film debut in the movie “X-15” with David McLean and Charles Bronson.
 She got a big break in 1961 when she was cast as Laura Petrie on “The Dick Van Dyke Show”.
 She won Emmys in 1964 and 1966.
 When the show ended, she turned her attention to movies.
 Mary appeared in “Thoroughly Modern Millie”(1967) and “Change of Habit” (1970).
 She appeared in “Run a Crooked Mile” (1969) opposite Louis Jourdan.

 Perhaps her most successful role was that of Mary Richards in the television hit “The Mary Tyler Moore Show” (1970).
 Mary and her second husband Grant Tinker established the MTM Production Company.
-The show was ground breaking in that it reflected changing attitudes about women in the workplace.
+The show was groundbreaking in that it reflected changing attitudes about women in the workplace.
 It broke many barriers.
-There’s a statue of Mary Tyler Moore tossing her hat into the air in downton Minneapolis.
+There’s a statue of Mary Tyler Moore tossing her hat into the air in downtown Minneapolis.
 It was installed in 2002.

 Mary received Emmys in 1973, 1974 and 1976 for her acting.
 The last episode of her show aired in 1977.
 MTM produced many other hits such as The Bob Newhart Show (1972-1978), Taxi (1978-1982), Hill Street Blues (1981-1987), Cheers (1983 -1993), Rhoda (1974-1978), Phyllis(1975-1979) and The Lou Grant Show (1977-1983).